Tareq905/Tareq905/README.md

 - 🔖 My slogan "Crack the Code, Rewrite the Future: One Line at a Time".

 <!---
-Tareq905/Tareq905 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+Slogan: "Crack the Code, Rewrite the Future: One Line at a Time". updated on 5/5/2024 Tareq905/Tareq905 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->